 Material Addition & Removal in Construction & Manufacturing

 The addition of material is used in construction and manufacturing processes.
 Slip form concrete construction and roller compacted concrete are placed in lifts where material is added sequentially to the structure.
 Heat is released as a byproduct of concrete curing, inducing thermal stresses that can cause cracking.
 The additional mass contributed by the new material will be carried by concrete that is itself curing and gaining strength.
-This process parallels that of additive manufacturing and although the scale and materials vary, the modeling process to assess material addition impact is consistent.
+This process parallels that of additive manufacturing.
+Although the scale and materials vary, the modeling process to assess material addition impact is consistent.
 Welding is a subset of this, involving high temperature and progressive material addition.

 The inverse of this is the removal of material in physical, chemical, or other machining processes.
 Techniques used to remove material produce heat that is transferred to the material that remains.
-The resulting thermal expansion can cause a combination of temporary and permanent distortions, and the amount of material to be removed should account for the eventual contraction and possible distortion of the part.
+The resulting thermal expansion can cause a combination of temporary and permanent distortions.
+And, the amount of material to be removed should account for the eventual contraction and possible distortion of the part.

 How to Use Abaqus to Virtually Assess and Optimize Material Addition & Removal